subha20032007/ReactRedux/Week1/ReactRecap1/useEffect.md

 5. if user redirect to single page simple link "/page/:id"
 6. access id=useParams()
 7. id now is a object ={id:1} access id.id
+8. <Navigate to="/path"> and use Navigate redirect to path page